-- 1. In the Alarm Definition window, make sure 1HighTraffic is turned off. - From the toolbar at the top of the Alarm Definition window, select Add State.NerveCenter displays the State Definition window.
+- 1. In the Alarm Definition window, make sure 1HighTraffic is turned off. - 2.
+Right-click on the background of the alarm state diagram and select Add State.
+NerveCenter displays the State Definition window.

-- 3. In the Name field of the State Definition window, type TooBusy.
+3. In the Name field of the State Definition window, type TooBusy.
 From the Traffic severity list, select Very High.
-Then select OK. - The State Definition window closes.
-An icon appears in the top left corner with the name of your new state, TooBusy, and a light blue color, indicating a very high severity. - 4.
-In the state diagram, position the icon for the TooBusy state to the right of the icon for the Busy state. - 5.
-From the toolbar at the top of the Alarm Definition window, select Add Transition.
+Then select OK.

+The State Definition window closes.
+An icon appears in the top left corner with the name of your new state, TooBusy, and a light blue color, indicating a very high severity.

+- 4. In the state diagram, position the icon for the TooBusy state to the right of the icon for the Busy state. - 5.
+Right-click on the background of the alarm state diagram and select Add Transition.
 The Transition Definition window appears. - 6.
 In the From list, select Busy.
 In the To list, select TooBusy.
-In the Trigger list, select portTraffic. - 7.
-Select New Action.
+In the Trigger list, select portTraffic. - Select New Action.
 From the Action Alarm list, select Beep.
-In the Beep Action window, select OK to keep the default values and close the window. - Beep is added to the actions list. - 8.
-In the Transition Definition window, select OK. - The Transition Definition window closes, and an icon for the second portTraffic transition appears between the icons for the Busy state and the TooBusy state.
+In the Beep Action window, select OK to keep the default values and close the window.

+Beep is added to the actions list.

+8. In the Transition Definition window, select OK.

+The Transition Definition window closes, and an icon for the second portTraffic transition appears between the icons for the Busy state and the TooBusy state.